nginxinc/nginmesh/README.md

-# NGINX Streaming Architecture with Istio Service Mesh
+# NGINX Architecture with Istio Service Mesh
 This repository provides an implementation of a NGINX based service mesh (nginMesh).  nginMesh is compatible with Istio.
 It leverages NGINX as a sidecar proxy.

 ## What is Service Mesh and Istio?